White Rock’s Blitz Creek Brews

-At White Rock Brewery we take pride in basing our brewing on the styles from the Old Worlds of Belgium, Germany and Ireland.
+At White Rock’s Blitz Creek Brews we take pride in basing our brewing on the styles from the Old Worlds of Belgium, Germany and Ireland.
 Brewing beer in Belgium dates back at least to the age of the first crusades in the 12th century and has continued to prosper to this day.
+The Bublitz family has been brewing beers in Germany for over 200 years.
+Greg is carrying on the tradition with Blitz Creek Brews and has been brewing beer for over 20 years.
+He has mastered the art of creating some of the best craft beers.
 The average Belgian drinks 84 liters of beer a year and it is our goal to get our White Rock customers to keep up with the Belgians and drink more beer.

 Making Beer at White Rock